Christina's World: Background

 The woman in the painting is Anna Christina Olson (May 3, 1893 – January 27, 1968).
-Anna had a degenerative muscular disorder, possibly polio or Charcot-Marie-Tooth disorder, which left her unable to walk.
+Anna had a degenerative muscular disorder, possibly polio or Charcot-Marie-Tooth disease, which left her unable to walk.
 She was firmly against using a wheelchair, so she would crawl everywhere.
 Wyeth was inspired to create the painting when he saw her crawling across a field while he was watching from a window in the house.
 He had a summer home in the area, and was on friendly terms with Olson, using her younger brother and her as the subjects of paintings from 1940 to 1968.
 Olson was the inspiration and subject of the painting, but she was not the primary model; Wyeth's wife Betsy posed as the torso of the painting.
-Olson was 55 at the time Wyeth created the work.
+Olson was 55 at the time Wyeth created the work.The painting's title was suggested by Betsy Wyeth, and the artist described his aim as doing justice to Olson's "extraordinary conquest of a life which most people would consider hopeless."

-The house depicted in the painting is known as the Olson House in Cushing, Maine, and is open to the public, operated by the Farnsworth Art Museum.
+The house depicted in the painting is known as the Olson House in Cushing, Maine.
+It is open to the public, and operated by the Farnsworth Art Museum.
 It is a National Historic Landmark and has been restored to match its appearance in the painting, although Wyeth separated the house from its barn and changed the lay of the land for the painting.
 Wyeth is buried in the nearby Olson family graveyard.

 Reception and history

 Christina's World was first exhibited at the Macbeth Gallery in Manhattan in 1948.
-It received little attention from critics at the time, but Alfred Barr, the founding director of the Museum of Modern Art (MoMA), bought the painting for $1,800 (equivalent to $ in dollars).
+It received little attention from critics at the time, but Alfred Barr, the founding director of the Museum of Modern Art (MoMA), bought the painting for $1,800 (equivalent to about $25,000 in 2026 dollars).
 He promoted it at MoMA, and it gradually grew in popularity.
 Today, it is considered an icon of American art and is rarely lent out by the museum.

-In popular culture

-In Arthur C. Clarke's novel 2001: A Space Odyssey, Christina's World is one of the two paintings (the other one being Vincent van Gogh's Bridge at Arles) hanging on the living room wall of "an elegant, anonymous hotel suite" to which the astronaut David Bowman is transported after passing through the Star Gate.
-It does not appear in the film adaptation directed by Stanley Kubrick.
-The painting is, however, part of the sci-fi film Oblivion (2013), paying homage to the novel.

-The life of Olson and her encounter with Wyeth is portrayed in the novel A Piece of the World by Christina Baker Kline.

-A scene in the 1994 film Forrest Gump and a chapter in the 2020 video game The Last of Us Part II were inspired by the painting.

-The painting is also referred to in the 2020 film I'm Thinking of Ending Things, a season-four episode of the TV series Atlanta, a Madeline Johnston song of the same name, and Ethel Cain's music video for the 2022 song "American Teenager".